 As with any formal legal agreement, you should think carefully before offering an employment contract.
 Ensure you understand when using an employment contract benefits your business, and consider which terms best meet your needs.
 You’ll typically use employment contracts for temporary hires and high-level employees.

 Whether you’re hiring several temporary holiday workers or a high-level executive, hiring the right person for the job is vital.
-Skills-based hiring through pre-employment testing is the best way to assess candidates at all levels, and it’s more accurate than relying on resumes or interviews alone.
+Skills-based testing is the best way to assess candidates at all levels, and it’s more accurate than relying on resumes or interviews alone.

 TestGorilla’s talent assessments streamline your hiring process and promote fairness.
-The comprehensive test library lets you combine tests assessing job skills and personality.
+You can combine various tests from the comprehensive test library to assess job skills and personality.
 This gives you a well-rounded view of each candidate – so by the time you’re ready to sign an employment contract, you can be confident you’ve found the best candidate.

 Get started with TestGorilla today or schedule a quick product demo.